Trygve Haavelmo: Biography

 After attending Oslo Cathedral School, Haavelmo received a degree in economics from the University of Oslo in 1930 and eventually joined the Institute of Economics with the recommendation of Ragnar Frisch.
 Haavelmo was Frisch's assistant for a period of time until he was appointed as head of computations for the institute.
 In 1936, Haavelmo studied statistics at University College London while he subsequently traveled to Berlin, Geneva, and Oxford for additional studies.
 Haavelmo assumed a lecturing position at the University of Aarhus in 1938 for one year and then in the subsequent year was offered an academic scholarship to travel abroad and study in the United States.
 During World War II he worked with Nortraship in the Statistical Department in New York City.
-He received his PhD in 1946 for his work on The Probability Approach in Econometrics.
+He received his PhD in 1946 from Oslo University for his work on The Probability Approach in Econometrics which he had completed while at Harvard in 1941.

-He was a professor of economics and statistics at the University of Oslo between 1948–79 and was the trade department head of division from 1947–48.
-Haavelmo acquired a prominent position in modern economics through his logical critique of a series of custom conceptions in mathematical analysis.
+He was a professor of economics and statistics at the University of Oslo between 1948–79 and was the trade department head of division from 1947 to 1948.

 In 1989, Haavelmo was awarded the Nobel Prize in Economics "for his clarification of the probability theory foundations of econometrics and his analyses of simultaneous economic structures."

 Haavelmo resided at Østerås in Bærum.
 He died on 28 July 1999 in Oslo.